Monthly Archives: December 2014

 Vail trees

-Bringing on the Holidays
+Bringing on the Holidays, and Cheddar Crisps

 I am just reentering the real world after a trip to Vail, CO, where their trees look like this.
 One day they were just, you know, trees.
 And the next day we were living in a patriotic LED forest.
 In addition to designer trees I had three days of life in the VIP tent at the base of the race course, a fantasy world I hope everyone can experience at least once.